Trevor-M-Williams/upwork-starter/README.md

 ### Design

 - Feel free to use this [Figma file](https://www.figma.com/proto/Zxm0uIrBUzQ8p8iMKFNUOH/Augii-Official?node-id=8342-16199&t=USSgYJ3HyPS1e6j2-0&scaling=min-zoom&content-scaling=fixed&page-id=7211:118&starting-point-node-id=8236:51138) as a reference.
+The tables are not required.